ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-arch-overview-infrastructure.md

 ### strongSwan VPN
-The strongSwan IPSec VPN service provides a secure end-to-end communication channel over the Internet that is based on the industry-standard Internet Protocol Security (IPSec) protocol suite.
+The strongSwan IPSec VPN service provides a secure end-to-end communication channel over the internet that is based on the industry-standard Internet Protocol Security (IPSec) protocol suite.

 ### Hybridity (HCX)
-The VCS Hybridity Bundle on {{site.data.keyword.cloud_notm}} service can seamlessly extend the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}, which allows virtual machines (VMs) to be migrated to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.
+The VMware vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle seamlessly extends the networks of on-premises data centers into {{site.data.keyword.cloud_notm}}, which allows virtual machines (VMs) to be migrated to and from the {{site.data.keyword.cloud_notm}} without any conversion or change.

 ## Physical structure

-The physical infrastructure required to deploy a VCS cluster, requires the following minimum specification.
+The physical infrastructure required to deploy a vCenter Server cluster, requires the following minimum specification.

-Table 1.
-VCS specifications
+Table 1. vCenter Server specifications

   | NFS Deployment | VSAN Deployment
 ---|---|---